7 Tips for Traveling with a Toddler

 Traveling with a toddler sounds cute and all, but it can actually be a little crazy if you’re not prepared!
+Check out 7 Tips for Traveling with a Toddler!

 I am currently writing this post from my cozy hotel room in Las Vegas, Nevada.
 My two boys and I came out here to tag-along with my husband on his work trip.
 Since he’s been busy doing work stuff most of the day, I’ve quickly been reminded that traveling with toddlers isn’t always a vacation.
 I’ve definitely learned a thing or two though about how to make it work so I thought I’d share some of my best tips for traveling with a toddler.